-Biden running 'dishonest' campaign, Sanders a 'romantic figure,' Mark Steyn tells Tucker
+Biden running 'dishonest' campaign, Sanders a 'romantic figure,' Mark Steyn says

 Conservative columnist Mark Steyn on Thursday outlined the difference between Democratic presidential frontrunners Joe Biden and Bernie Sanders, saying that Biden is being forced to run a "dishonest" race while Sanders has been 'romanticized' by the "new" Democratic Party.